Frequently Asked Questions

 What type of therapy do you provide?

 Tailoring therapy to each client is essential for creating a meaningful, effective therapeutic experience.
 Every person’s life experiences, values, and goals are unique, and therapy should reflect that individuality.
-I have received specialized training and supervision in a variety of evidence-based treatments including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), and Cognitive Processing Therapy (CPT).
+I have received specialized training and supervision in a variety of evidence-based treatments including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), and Exposure and Response Prevention (ERP).
 My work also draws from Emotion Focused Therapy (EFT), and Acceptance and Commitment Therapy (ACT) as well.

-When working with those with PTSD, I use Cognitive Processing Therapy (CPT), Written Exposure Therapy (WET), and Cognitive Behavioral Therapy for Nightmares (CBT-N)
+When working with those with PTSD, I use Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), Written Exposure Therapy (WET), and Cognitive Behavioral Therapy for Nightmares (CBT-N)

 Click on any of therapies above to learn more about them.